Earn your BS in Actuarial Science

 • Possess a basic understanding of insurance and business operations.

-The Bachelor of Science in Actuarial Science requires a minimum of 120 semester hours, including 51 semester hours of work for the major.
-Students must maintain a grade-point average (GPA) of at least 2.00 in all courses for the major and in all UI courses for the major.
+The Bachelor of Science with a major in actuarial science requires a minimum of 120 s.h., including 52 s.h. of work for the major.
+Students must maintain a grade-point average of at least 2.00 in all courses for the major and in all UI courses for the major.
 They also must complete the College of Liberal Arts and Sciences GE CLAS Core.

 The program prepares students for careers as actuaries.
 It also helps them learn material that is included in professional examinations administered by professional organizations such as the Society of Actuaries and the Casualty Actuarial Society.